zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 - Power Attack (**IMPORTANT:** when using magic, power attacking is done like vanilla, by holding LEFT-CLICK).
 - Perform a Counter immediately after blocking an enemy attack.
 - For instructions on changing this keybind, [refer to this guide](../../mod-list-tweaks/powerattackblock).

+### Middle Mouse/Mouse Wheel CLICK

+- Perform a "Combo" Power Attack.
+This is a standalone attack that can be chained to normal light or power attacks, and is different for each base weapon type.
+- Scrolling can still be used to move in and out of 3rd and 1st person.

 ### Mouse BUTTON-4